ecurt300/hello-world/README.md

 Keeping up on the latest scientific advances.
 Hanging out with friends

 Besides my two githubs I have an itch.io page->https://edc200.itch.io/ for my video game projects.
+I go to various meetups hosted by a local game making community called Louisville Makes Games, been going for at least two years.